Time in Willow Creek: 6 weeks

 “Hey!
 You want to meet my friend Jase?”

 Hillary whipped out her phone and dialed Jase’s number.
 He never waited for the second ring when she called.
 “Hill!
 How lovely of you to acknowledge my existence.
 What’s happening?”

 “Oh!
 Ummm, now?”

-Hillary and Juliana hailed a cab and took the 25 minute ride to Oasis Springs.
+Hillary and Juliana hailed a cab and took the 25-minute ride to Oasis Springs.
 This was Juliana’s first time outside of Willow Creek.
 She liked Oasis Springs because it reminded her of home a little.
-Actually, Monte Vista and Oasis Springs look nothing alike, but it was the way the brown earth reflected off the sun and made everything golden.
-Some of the architecture in Oasis Springs was also similar to the architecture in Monte Vista.
+Actually, Monte Vista and Oasis Springs look nothing alike, but some of the architecture in Oasis Springs was similar to the architecture in Monte Vista.

 They arrived at The Warehouse first.

 “You drink, Juliana?”

 “You ever had a drink?
 Like…not water or juice?”